Diagnose with plant.health

 Plant care made easy

-Plant.id API offers not only for plant identification but also disease diagnosis from images, utilizing hundreds of thousands expert-annotated data.
+Plant.health offers disease diagnosis from images, utilizing hundreds of thousands expert-annotated data.
 It provides multilingual options for developers and R&D teams to craft innovative and user-centric solutions.

 Unlimited scalability